 The unassuming cabin sits next to owner Saara Lehtonen's modest home, and only a handpainted wood sign tells us we're in the right place.
 I pad through the snow and push open the unlocked wooden door to find four women sitting around a log fire, some in towels, some not.
 It's a bizarre sight for someone who was raised in Australia and lives in the U.S. Since childhood I've been taught that skin is to be covered, breasts are sexual, and nudity is strictly private.
 Yet here, in this warm cabin in Finland, there's a different narrative.

 "We are used to being naked in saunas from the time we are very young.
 We take our children when they are a few months old so they get used to the heat," says a mother in her 50s who sits next to her teenage daughter in the sauna.
-Both are naked and recline on the wooden benches with a nonchalance that presumably comes from countless sauna trips together.
-If I asked my mom to join me on a sauna trip in the buff, she'd probably think I'd made a terrible joke, but perhaps if our culture normalized female nudity, I'd feel as relaxed and at ease with my body as the women around me.
+Both are naked and recline on the wooden benches with a nonchalance that presumably comes from countless sauna trips together—and the fact that sauna bathing is truly a part of Finnish culture.

 The undressing process is awkward but quick; I shrug off my winter coat, layers of sweaters and thermals, and finally, my bra and underwear.
 Eyes down, I grab a small towel to sit on and shimmy into the smoldering sauna room, doing my best to pretend I'm totally at ease.
 Inside, there's a distinctly female energy: Girls and women of all ages sit cross- or open-legged on the wood benches, chatter rises above the hissing löyly (a Finnish word for the sauna steam), and the air is densely moist with a scent that can only be described as, well, female.